 Medicare doesn’t cover 24-hour home care, delivered meals, homemaker services, or personal care.
 Some Medicare Advantage plans have benefits that help pay for the home health care services Medicare doesn’t cover.

 Medicare Part A covers hospice care for terminally ill patients who will live six months or less.
 Patients agree to receive services that focus on providing comfort and that replace the Medicare benefits to treat an illness.

 When can I get Medicare?

-You’re eligible for Medicare when you turn 65.
 There are a few different times you can enroll throughout the year.
-These are known as enrollment periods.
-Check out the visual below to see when you can enroll, or visit medicare.gov for more information.
+These are called enrollment periods.

 [Click on the image to see the full version]